preciofishbone/OmniaFx/docs/tutorials/first-extension/call-web-api/README.md

 Create a new folder called `Controllers` under `..\HelloOmniaFx.Web\`.

-Inside the newly created folder, create a new item of typ `API Controller Class`  with the name `TestController`.
+Inside the newly created folder, create a new item of type `API Controller Class`  with the name `TestController`.

 Add a GET method in the controller